-Fly from the UK to Kochi, via Mumbai.
+Fly from the UK to Kochi, via Doha.
 An overnight flight means you can set straight off on your southern Indian itinerary.

 The port of Kochi has been a bustling trade hub since the 12th-century.
 Over time, countless cultures have left their mark on the city.
 Chinese fishing nets swing alongside Portuguese mansions and British colonial remains.
 Eighth Bastion, a hotel overlooking the lively harbour, makes a great base.
 Settle in, visit the nearby Fort Kochi, or head out on a peaceful cruise to watch sunset across the horizon.

 Immerse yourself in Kochi’s heady spice markets, wandering through narrow lanes infused with the scents of turmeric, clove and cardamom.
 At Kochi’s heart is the historic waterfront, which is still in use today.
 Watch fishermen casting huge, sail-like Chinese nets, and check out their daily catch.
 Unsurprisingly, the seafood here is second to none.
 At sunset, watch a Kathakali performance – an extravagant display of costumes and expressive dance.

 It’s just a short drive from Kochi to the peaceful village of Kumarakom.
 Set on a cluster of lake islands, the village is bedecked with houseboats and palm-tree fringed waterways.
 The small island at the centre of nearby Vembanad Lake is a sanctuary for migratory birds.
 You’ll spend the next two nights at the aptly named Coconut Lagoon.

 The best way to explore Kumarakom’s leafy backwaters is with a cruise on board an elegant rice barge.
 Float lazily through a timeless landscape of lush paddy fields, forested highlands and sandy beaches.
 Soak up the atmosphere as children play along the banks and locals loll languidly in hammocks.